-In fact, even with just a basic DSLR, a tripod and a shutter release cable, there's a lot you can achieve.
+In fact, even with just a basic DSLR or mirrorless camera, a tripod and a camera remote, there's a lot you can achieve.
 It does, however, pay to think about a few other things, such as getting to get the the right place at the right time, and knowing what the weather is likely to do.

 Our guides run through some of the basic astro shots you can attempt, and some of the more specialist ones that may only be possible at very specific times.
 Scroll down to find one you like the sound of and get up to speed on how to get going.

-Astrophotography guides: How to photograph the night sky, the moon and more
+Astrophotography tips: How to photograph the night sky, the moon and more

 The beginner's guide to photographing the night sky

 Just getting started?
 Then start here.
-This guide explains how to get set up, what camera settings to use and how to tackle the Milky Way.
+This guide is packed full of astrophotography tips and explains how to get set up, what camera settings to use and how to tackle the Milky Way.

 How and when to photograph the Moon